Schlaich-group/fachlabor-dft-ml-public/tutorials/source/auto_examples/gap_fit.rst

 Fitting GAP
 ===========

 In this tutorial, you will learn to write a bash-script that fits GAP on your DFT data.
+GAP learns the energies and forces as a function of the atomic positions.
-GAP is implemented as a command line tool gap_fit which takes many parameters.
+It is implemented as a command line tool ``gap_fit`` which takes many parameters.
-The parameters are specified in the following, and then passed to gap_fit
+The parameters are specified in the following, and then passed to ``gap_fit``

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-11
+GENERATED FROM PYTHON SOURCE LINES 9-12

-First, we define our parameters which we want to vary later In this case, that's the Cut-off, the output file and the input file.
+First, we define our parameters which we want to vary later In this case, that's the Cut-off of the atomic neighborhood, the output file and the input file.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-16
+GENERATED FROM PYTHON SOURCE LINES 14-17

 .. code-block:: Bash

-    CUT_OFF=3.0
-    GAP_FILE=gap/SOAP.xml
-    INPUT_FILE=gap/train_500.xyz
+    CUT_OFF=4.0
+    GAP_FILE=cut_off_4A/SOAP.xml
+    INPUT_FILE=train.xyz

 ..
-GENERATED FROM PYTHON SOURCE LINES 17-18
+GENERATED FROM PYTHON SOURCE LINES 18-19

 Next, we have the parameters for GAP.

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-19
+GENERATED FROM PYTHON SOURCE LINES 20-20

 .. code-block:: Bash

     GAP_PARAMS=(
 ..
-GENERATED FROM PYTHON SOURCE LINES 20-21
+GENERATED FROM PYTHON SOURCE LINES 21-22

 First, we have the parameters for the 2 body distance descriptor

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-30
+GENERATED FROM PYTHON SOURCE LINES 23-31

 .. code-block:: Bash